 Romans 12:1-2; Ephesians 5:7-11; 2 Corinthians 7:1

-They collectively describe themselves in a number of ways, such as: the church of God, the household (or family) of God, the household of faith, the people of God, the body of Christ, the church of the Lord (or the Lord’s church), the churches of the saints, churches of Christ, churches in Christ, etc. (They might use a clearer word than 'church', like congregation or assembly.
+They collectively describe themselves in a number of ways, such as: the church of God, the household (or family) of God, the household/family of faith, the people of God, the body of Christ, the church of the Lord (or the Lord’s church), the churches of the saints, churches of Christ, churches in Christ, etc. (They might use a clearer word than 'church', like congregation or assembly.
 The scriptures don’t tag God’s people with one particular name, but with a variety of descriptions, all of which tell us something about the nature of these people.)

 Romans 16:16; 1 Corinthians 1:2; 14:33; Galatians 6:10; 1:22; Ephesians 2:19; 4:12;

 Of course nobody’s perfect, so one wouldn’t expect to find a church doing all of this perfectly, but if they are truly submitting to Christ, they will be genuinely trying their utmost.

 Once you find God’s church, how do you get into it?
 Quite simply, if the church is the saved people of God, disciples of Christ, then it follows that you become a part of this church by becoming a follower of Jesus Christ.
 That’s how it was right from the start in Acts 2.
 “Those who had gladly received his word were baptised; and that day about three thousand souls were added. . . .
 And the Lord added to the church daily those who were being saved.”
 God’s people don’t get a choice of churches to join; God adds them to his church!